electron/rfcs/text/0003-webcontents-invoke.md

 ### Edge Cases Addressed
 The implementation handles the following edge cases:

-1. Renderer Process Termination: If the renderer process containing the target frame is terminated before responding to the IPC message, the promise should be rejected.
+1. Renderer Process Termination: If the renderer process containing the target frame is terminated before responding to the IPC message.
-     > Current Solution: If there are no renderer process to respond, the promise will be rejected due to the timeout option in webContents.invoke().
+     > Current Solution: If there are no renderer process to respond, the promise will be rejected due to the timeout option in `webContents.invoke()`.
 This ensures that the user receives a response instead of hanging indefinitely.
+Default value of 30000 ms is used as default (value inspired by [libraries that interact with Chromium](https://pptr.dev/api/puppeteer.waittimeoutoptions/#timeout))

-2. Frame Navigation: If the target frame navigates before responding to the IPC message, the promise will resolve.
+2. Frame Navigation: If the target frame navigates before responding to the IPC message.

    a. cross-site navigation: If a render frame navigates to a different site (not just a different page), it will be swapped out, and a new render frame host will be created (process isolation).